joreilly/Confetti/README.md

 ### Building

 Use Android Studio/IntelliJ to build/run Android client.
-Requires XCode 14 or later for iOS client.
+Requires Xcode 14 or later for iOS client.

 ### Screenshots